 While wearing a seatbelt is largely a legal requirement wherever you go, there will always be people who don’t wear them.
 However, the facts are plain: wearing a seatbelt greatly decreases your chances of being killed in a crash.

 Airbags, while a fixture in most modern vehicles, do not make for a replacement for a seatbelt.
 Airbags are designed to cushion the impact of people who are already wearing a seatbelt and who are sitting properly in their seats.

 It’s ideal that your fleet tracking software is able to monitor the use of seatbelts by your drivers.
 The Geotab suite (see here) is one of those that are able to demonstrate to you your drivers’ seatbelt use.

 Vehicle crashes were responsible for 37,461 deaths in 2016.

 So what’s the cause of this?
-A number of reasons have been speculated including speeding, texting, drinking and marijuana use.
-This goes to show that no matter the amount of improvements in technology, driver behaviour is the most important thing when it comes to preventing road traffic accidents.
+A number of reasons have been speculated, including speeding, texting, drinking, and marijuana use.
+This goes to show that no matter the number of improvements in technology, driver behaviour is the most important thing when it comes to preventing road traffic accidents.

 Driver fatigue was a factor in 13% of large vehicle crashes.

 Driver fatigue is one of the greatest concerns in trucking.
 In the United States, the ELD mandate was introduced in order to ensure that truck drivers were not left driving while fatigued.
 Truckers driving for more than 8 hours are twice as likely to crash.